JacobBruen/OS-project/README.md

 The FCFS algorithm is a non-preemptive algorithm where the processes are executed in the order they arrive in the ready queue.
 The process with the lowest arrival time is executed first, and the CPU is not released until the process completes.
-This algorithm is simple and easy to implement, but it suffers from the problem of convoy effect, where a long process can hold the CPU, causing other short processes to wait.
+This algorithm is simple and easy to implement, but it suffers from the problem of the convoy effect, where a long process can hold the CPU, causing other short processes to wait.

 ### Shortest Job First (SJF)

-The SJF algorithm is a non-preemptive algorithm where the processes are executed in order of their burst time.
+The SJF algorithm is a non-preemptive algorithm that executes the processes in order of their burst time.
 The process with the shortest burst time is executed first, and the CPU is not released until the process completes.
 This algorithm reduces the waiting time and turnaround time of the processes, but it suffers from the problem of starvation, where a long process can keep waiting for the CPU if shorter processes keep arriving.